How to Cut your Hair to have an Undercut

 Rich in history and style, the undercut is a classic that started in 1910 and resurfaced in 2010.
 Undercuts allow you to personalize your haircut depending on your desired look, it can either be connected or disconnected, parted or not.

-Dampen the hair and comb it down so that it lies straight.
+Dampen your hair with the spray bottle.
+Comb your hair down so it is lying straight.

-Comb section 4 of the head into a small horseshoe shape and use a hair clip to hold it in place or hold it to the side with your non-dominant hand.
+Comb the hair on the top of your head (section 4 of the head) into a small horseshoe shape and use a hair clip to hold it in place or hold it to the side with your non-dominant hand.

-Note: The horseshoe-shaped section of hair in section 4 should be at least 5 inches in length to slick back or sweep to one side.
+Note: The horseshoe-shaped section of hair should be at least 5 inches in length to slick back or sweep to one side.

-Using a #1 or #2 guide comb (depending on preference) on your Wahl clipper, begin clipping sections 1 and 2 of the head making sure to not clip into sections 3 or 4.
+Depending on preference, use a #1 (1/8") or #2 (1/4") guide comb on your Wahl clipper, begin clipping the back of the neck and under the rim on the heard (sections 1 and 2) making sure to not clip into the rim or top of the head (sections 3 or 4).

-- For a connected undercut, blend sections 1 and 2 with section 3 using a guide comb that is two numbers higher than the one you used previously.
-For example, if you used a #1, use a #3 (similar to a high & tight haircut).
+- For a connected undercut: Blend the back of the neck and under the rim (sections 1 and 2) with the rim of the head (section 3) using a guide comb that is two numbers higher than the one you used previously.
+For example, if you used a #1 (1/8"), use a #3 (3/8").
+This gets a result that is similar to a high & tight haircut.

-- For a disconnected undercut, leave the hair as is without blending and cut section 3 of the head using the same guide comb used on sections 1 and 2.
+- For a disconnected undercut: Leave the hair as is without blending and cut the hair at the rim of the head (section 3) using the same guide comb used on the back of the neck and sections 1 and 2.

-Remove the hair clip in section 4 of the head or let it fall flat from your hand.
-Comb flat.
+Remove the hair clip from the top of your head (section 4) or let it fall flat from your hand.
+Comb the hair flat.

-If planning to part hair on the side, leave the hair closest to the part slightly longer (6 inches).
-If combing the hair straight back, there is no need to vary the length.
+If you are planning to part the hair on the side, leave the hair closest to the part slightly longer (at least 6 inches).
+If you are planning on combing the hair straight back, there is no need to vary the length.

 What to use